masterminds-kenya/social_network/checklist-03.md

 ### Code Structure, Testing, Clean up

-- [ ] Setup Dev Version as owned by Bacchus
+- [x] Setup Dev Version as owned by Bacchus
   - [x] Env has DEV site & config settings depend on DEV_RUN flag
   - [x] Project created under Bacchus billing account - devfacebookinsights
-  - [ ] App Engine created in that Project - Chris does not have permission
+  - [x] App Engine created in that Project - Chris does not have permission
-  - [ ] Connect Dev DB (cloned in Facebook Insights App)
+  - [x] Connect Dev DB (cloned in Facebook Insights App)
-    - [ ] Ver A) Set permissions and confirm it can connect across Projects
+    - [x] Ver A) Set permissions and confirm it can connect across Projects
-    - [ ] Ver B) Re-assign the cloned/dev DB to the Dev Project
+    - [n] Ver B) Re-assign the cloned/dev DB to the Dev Project
-    - [ ] Ver C) See if the DB image/clone can be used to create DB in Dev Project.
+    - [n] Ver C) See if the DB image/clone can be used to create DB in Dev Project.
 - [ ] Remove very excessive logs.
 Keeping high log level until onboarding is verified.
 - [ ] Check and comply to expected response on a cron job.
 - [ ] Flatten Migrate files to not create and delete unneeded changes (esp. test changes)